INTRODUCTION TO THE PARALEGAL PROFESSIONAL CONDUCT GUIDELINES

 - “Rules” refers to the Paralegal Rules of Conduct,

-- “paralegal” refers to paralegals licensed to provide legal services by the Law Society of Upper Canada, and
+- “paralegal” refers to paralegals licensed to provide legal services by the Law Society of Ontario, and

-- “lawyer” refers to lawyers licensed to practise law by the Law Society of Upper Canada.
+- “lawyer” refers to lawyers licensed to practise law by the Law Society of Ontario.

 - The terms “shall” or “must” are used in those instances where compliance is mandated by either the by-laws made pursuant to the Law Society Act or the Rules.